 Welcome to the Kennerley lab website

-We are a computational neuroscience lab based at the Institute of Neurology, University College London (UCL).
+We are a computational neuroscience lab based in the Department of Experimental Psychology at the University of Oxford.

 News